POST-OP INSTRUCTIONS FOR INFANT TONGUE-TIE RELEASE

 Your child’s lip will swell up slightly for a few days, and the released areas will be sore for a few days, at one week look much better, and at 2-3 weeks look much better and almost normal.

-We recommend bedside bassinets for sleeping.
+We recommend bedside bassinets for sleeping with swaddling of arms across the chest (if choosing to swaddle).
 We do not recommend the snoo for sleep.

 If you have any questions, please text us at 949) 228-9253